 - j.
 To oversee the approval of new courses and major revisions to courses, outcomes of Periodic Review and periodic collaborative reviews. - k.
 To oversee the deliberate steps taken at institutional level to enhance the quality of student learning opportunities. - I. To oversee the application and enhancement of data for internal monitoring and reporting for quality management and enhancement. - m.
 To review cross-institutional data to inform the prioritisation of enhancement themes. - n.
 To ratify the decisions of sub-committees and working groups. - o.
-To support the appropriate function of School Academic Standards and Quality Committees.
+To support the appropriate function of School Academic Standards and Quality Committees. - p.

-- p.
 To oversee data and actions related to student academic satisfaction. - q.
 To monitor the standards, quality and ongoing enhancement of courses on an annual basis. - r.
-To take appropriate actions related to outcomes of interim monitoring of quality, standards and enhancement. - s.
+To take appropriate actions related to outcomes of interim monitoring of quality, standards and enhancement.

+s.
 To oversee the external examiner system.

-- ASQC meets six times per year. - Where ASQC needs to ensure that any decisions made will not compromise quality/standards of a particular discipline, the committee will specifically ask for confirmation from Schools via SASQC and/or Deputy Deans.
-This route will also be used for consultation purposes. - The chair and the Executive Dean of Learning and Teaching will review ASQC membership on an annual basis to ensure that it remains appropriate for the conduct of its business and to ensure that the overall membership is refreshed as necessary. - At least half of the membership must be in attendance for a meeting to be quorate. - If a core member is unable to attend a meeting, they must seek an alternate.
+- ASQC meets seven times per year. - Where ASQC needs to ensure that any decisions made will not compromise quality/standards of a particular discipline, the committee will specifically ask for confirmation from Schools via SASQC and/or Deputy Deans.
+This route will also be used for consultation purposes. - The Pro Vice-Chancellor (Education) as Chair and the Executive Dean of Learning and Teaching (Deputy Chair) will review ASQC membership on an annual basis to ensure that it remains appropriate for the conduct of its business and to ensure that the overall membership is refreshed as necessary. - At least half of the membership must be in attendance for a meeting to be quorate. - If a core member is unable to attend a meeting, they must seek an alternate.

-ASQC membership
+ASQC Membership

 - 4.3 The membership of ASQC is subject to confirmation by Academic Board. - 4.4 Membership is constituted from the range of colleagues who represent areas of work and expertise related to the business of the committee.
-An individual member does not represent their discipline or School.
-Across the full membership, all Schools commit to at least one member and normally ASQC membership will not include more than two members from a single School. - 4.5 Representation of these areas operates on a rotating basis over a two-year cycle. - 4.6 Not all members are required to attend all meetings.
-All members, are however, expected to read minutes and papers of all meetings.
-Members who are not required to attend all meetings are welcome to attend any meetings that they feel would be useful.
-CADQ will extend appropriate invitations after agreement of the agenda. - 4.7 Membership of ASQC is as follows: - Pro Vice-Chancellor (Education) (Chair). - Rotating representation from key roles in Schools, which will include four Executive Deans/Deputy
+Across the full membership, all Schools commit to at least one member and normally ASQC membership will not include more than two members from a single School. - 4.5 Members are required to attend all meetings and expected to read minutes and papers of all meetings.
+CADQ will extend appropriate invitations to colleague(s) after agreement of the agenda, should attendance of a non-member be required for a particular item/paper. - 4.6 Membership of ASQC is as follows: - Pro Vice-Chancellor (Education) (Chair). - Chairs of all School Academic Standards and Quality Committees. - Chairs of all ASQC sub-committees. - Nottingham Trent Students' Union (NTSU) President. - NTSU Vice-President Education. - NTSU Vice-President Postgraduate. - Executive Dean of Learning and Teaching (Deputy Chair). - Head of Academic Quality (CADQ).